 Appendix – Details of the Individual-Based Model (IBM)

-This Appendix describes the equations and assumptions used to generate the length at age datasets used in the simulation testing component of this study.
+This Appendix describes the equations and assumptions used to generate the length-at-age datasets used in the simulation testing component of this study.
 The first section describes the generation of the observed data, and the second component details further how spatio-temporal variation is introduced.
 Table 1 provides parameter values used in the study.

-Generation of age-length data
+A.1 Generation of age-length data

 The IBM is designed to mimic individual variation in growth for an exploited fishery.
 The model runs for 100 years, the latter 50 of which are subject to fishing mortality.
-Generally, all fish within each simulation are subject to the same baseline life history parameters, with two different growth regimes (defined by distinct values of the growth equation) assigned completely distinct latitudinal ranges or ranges with some overlap (see Assigning Spatio-temporal Variation, below).
+Generally, all fish within each simulation are subject to the same baseline life history parameters, with two different growth regimes (defined by distinct values of the growth equation) assigned based on completely distinct latitudinal ranges or ranges with some overlap (see Assigning Spatio-temporal Variation, below).

+A.1.1.
 Growth

-The growth module of the IBM itself implements a von Bertalanffy growth function with L1 and L2 as in Stock Synthesis (Methot and Wetzel, 2013).
+The growth module of the IBM is a von Bertalanffy growth function parameterized in terms of L1 and L2:

-Equation 1 L∞ = L1+(L2-L1)1-exp⁡(-K×(a1-a2)
+L∞ = L1+(L2-L1)1-exp⁡(-K×(a1-a2) (App.1)

-Where L1,2 represents the length of a fish at age a1,2, and K is the growth coefficient.
-The growth of an individual i in at age a is defined by: its length in the previous year and a growth increment I is subject to a bias-corrected lognormal error term ε (Equation 4):
+where L1,2 represents the lengths of a fish at ages a1,2, and K is the growth coefficient.
+The size of n individual i at age a is defined by: its length in the previous year and a growth increment I that is lognormal:

-Equation 2 Li,a=L1εfor a=1(Li,a-1+Ii,a-1)εfor a>1
+Li,a=L1εfor a=1(Li,a-1+Ii,a-1)εfor a>1 (App.2)

-where
+where Ii,a=(L∞-Li,a)(1-eK) and ε ~exp⁡(N0,σε-σε22)

-Equation 3 Ii,a=L∞-Li,a(1-eK)

-And

-Equation 4 ε ~exp⁡(N0,σε-σε22

-Similarly, individual fish weight at age is generated and monitored for consideration in the reproduction module (below).
-Fish weight is a power function dependent on length, as in
+Weight at age is generated and monitored for consideration in the reproduction module (below).
+Fish weight is a power function dependent on length, as in Wi,a=aLi,ab where a and b are parameters.

-Equation 5 Wi,a=aLi,ab

-Where a and b are parameters.

-Survival
+A.1.2 Survival

-The composition of the fishery in year y includes all surviving fish from recruitment to age A2 +1 (represented here as a plus group a2+).
+The composition of the fishery during year y includes all surviving fish from recruitment to a maximum age (represented here as a plus group a2+).
 After recruitment, all fish are subject to natural mortality M and, if in the latter 50 years, fishing mortality.

-Equation 6 Ny,a=1for a=1Ny,a-1exp⁡(-Zy)for 2≤a≤ a2+Ny,a2+1-exp⁡(-Zy)for a> a2+
+Ny,a=1for a=1Ny,a-1exp⁡(-Zy)for 2≤a≤ a2+Ny,a2+1-exp⁡(-Zy)for a= a2+ (App.3)

-Where Z is total mortality, the sum of natural mortality M and age-based selectivity S times fishing mortality F at year y.
+where Z is total mortality, the sum of natural mortality M and the product of age-based selectivity S and fully-selected fishing mortality F for year y.

-Equation 7 Zy=Mfor y <50M+FySi,afor y≥50
+Zy=Mfor y <50M+FySi,afor y≥50 (App.4)

-Where fishing mortality in a given year Fy is drawn from a uniform distribution with bounds μF and μF+0.1; μF is one of 0.1, 0.2 or 0.3 for the entirety of a simulation (see Assigning Spatio-temporal Variation).
+where Fy is drawn from a uniform distribution with bounds μF and μF+0.1; μF is one of 0.1, 0.2 or 0.3 for the entirety of a simulation (see Assigning Spatio-temporal Variation).
+Selectivity-at-age is assumed to be governed by a logistic equation

-Equation 8 Fy~U(μF,μF+0.1)

 Equation 9 Si,a= 11+exp⁡(-log19ai-a50a95-a50)

-Recruitment
+A.1.3 Recruitment

 Recruitment in the IBM is governed by a Beverton-Holt stock-recruitment function (Beverton and Holt, 1957), and a size-based maturity ogive which determines an individual’s probability of maturity pi,a.
 Recruitment in a given year Ry happens at a midway point, and is subject to variation via a bias-corrected lognormal recruitment deviation ∂r,y